 Recipe by Antonio Conte Makes about 8 crab cakes

 Sauté the onion and red bell pepper in olive oil for about 5 minutes.

-Tony makes some pretty killer enchiladas too, so maybe I’ll have him show me how to make them and I can share with you, too.
-Until then, try these crab cakes and let “Uncle Tony” know how you like them in the comments below, because if you don’t he may make you an offer you can’t refuse…
+Tony makes some pretty killer enchiladas too.
+Try these crab cakes and let “Uncle Tony” know how you like them in the comments below!

 Don’t miss another recipe or travel post; sign up for my free subscription below!

 - 1 cup (8 oz) lump crab meat